Course · Part 5 · Assignment 2

 • Slogans, taglines, or catchphrases.
 For example, Nike has “Just Do It”, Apple used to have “Think Different”, and L’Oréal has “Because You’re Worth It”.
 Taglines tend to be less literal, and more emotional and aspirational.

 • Brand personality.
 Like people, brands have personalities — whether they intend to or not.
-The best brands define how they want to come across, as then align their overall brand presentation with that vision.
+The best brands define how they want to come across, as then align their overall brand presentation with that definition.

 A brand personality typically reflects a brand’s values, and can be defined in a few keywords that relate to actions and behaviours – for example, “empathetic, helpful, honest”.
 The brand personality should also be evidence as much in a brand’s graphics as in its behaviours.